ramontayag/dealer/README.md

 The [dev documentation](./DEV.md) to deploy locally with a docker-compose script.

-The production environment relies on kubernetes.
+The production environment relies on Kubernetes.
 To setup with minikube, go to [INSTALLATION.md](./INSTALL.md).

 ## What Is a Dealer?